Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Background

-The core issue in the preceding example is that we can not find the consistent robustness measurement between two different test sets.
-In reality, an ideal robust model will probably behave similarly to the foundation model (e.g., the human users).
-Thus, instead of indirectly comparing models' robustness with each other, a measurement that directly measures models' robustness compared with the foundation model is desired.
+The main challenge identified is the lack of a consistent robustness metric across test sets.
+Ideally, a robust model should mirror the behavior of the foundation model (e.g., human users).
+Therefore, a direct measurement of model robustness relative to the foundation model is preferable over indirect model comparisons.